 Details about Dolly Sods North

 18 miles beginning and ending at the Blackbird Knob Trailhead.
 12 miles on day one and 6 miles on day two.
 Water is quite plentiful throughout, although less so in the NW corner.
 We used Red Creek for water resupply.
+I used my standard ultralight overnight gear and other hiking essentials.

 Latest posts by Ryan (see all)